 You must also provide icons and splash screen images as shown below:

 Click "Export Project" and select a destination folder.

 Once you have successfully exported the project, you'll find the following folders and files have been created in your selected location:

 You can now open the project in Xcode and build the project for iOS.
 Xcode build procedure is beyond the scope of this tutorial.
 See https://help.apple.com/xcode/mac/current/#/devc8c2a6be1 for more information.

 Click "Export Project" on the HTML5 preset.
 We don't need to change any of the default settings.

 When the export is complete, you'll have a folder containing the following files:

 Viewing the .html file in your browser lets you play the game.
-However, you can’t open the file directly, it neds to be served by a web server.
-If you don’t have one set up on your computer, you can use Google to find suggestions for your specific OS.
+However, you can't open the file directly, it needs to be served by a web server.
+If you don't have one set up on your computer, you can search online to find suggestions for your specific OS.

 Point your browser at the URL where you've placed the html file.
 You may have to wait a few moments while the game loads before you see the start screen.